 There is one more external effect of original sin that must be considered - the loss of our exemption from death.
-God created the first human beings by infusing in them a unique transphysical soul which was meant to be eternal by its very nature.156 Our bodies - which evolved over a long period of time - was significantly influenced by the presence of this transphysical soul - developing an ever more refined cerebral cortex to mediate the soul's 12 capacities to our material embodiment.
+God created the first human beings by infusing in them a unique transphysical soul, which was meant to be eternal by its very nature.
+242 Our bodies - which evolved over a long period of time - were significantly influenced by the presence of this transphysical soul - developing an ever more refined cerebral cortex to mediate the soul's 12 capacities to our material embodiment.
 When God infused a soul into the first human being, the body took its lead from the soul - not vice versa - and so human beings were exempt from death.
 However, the first man and woman gave credence to the suggestions of the evil spirit, and so committed the first sin by wishing to be separated from God - so as to do things on his own as a "little god."
-When this occurred the first man and woman lost their natural exemption from death
+When this occurred the first man and woman lost their natural exemption from death - and their souls no longer exerted incorruptibility over their bodies.
+Their souls remained incorruptible, but their bodies would die - being corrupted by the same sin that ushered in concupiscence and the increased influence of the evil spirit.
+Jesus' redemptive self-sacrifice did not overcome the necessity for the body to die - but it did much more.
+If we remain faithful to Him, He will glorify our bodies - divinizing, transforming, and spiritualizing them so that they resemble His own risen body.
+Once again, the effects of original sin would be overcome by the redemptive act of Jesus and our faithful following of his teaching and way.

-156 See the medical studies of near death experiences above in the first topic of this chapter.
-See also Chapter 3 on the resurrection of Jesus and its effect upon us.
+242 See the medical studies of near death experiences above in the first chapter of this volume.
+See also Volume 3 (Chapter Five) on the resurrection of Jesus and its effect upon us.